Soldie/Arms-Commander/passwordattacks/buglog.md

 "hashcat -a 3 -1 (maskfile) -m (hash type) (hash file) (number switch) (password length)"

 **But there are four types of charset switches.
 This will need to be placed on hiatus until I get down ALL of it.

+** Trying to Implement this interactive hash selection menu but...**

+THere appears to be... over 230 different types of hashes.
+They can be easily organized however.
+The -m made no sense anyways but Its easy for me to reorganize it alphabetically and categorize them.